JSalter90/RotateBasis/README.md

 general_help.R - general strategy for how to set up data, W, and use the key functions

-FastHM.R - history matching high-dimensional output efficiently
+FastHM.R - history matching high-dimensional output efficiently (see https://arxiv.org/pdf/1906.05758.pdf)